 - In the Marvel Universe, pretty much every time anyone in New York needs a criminal lawyer for anything, they'll call in Nelson and Murdock, unless the writer feels like being different, in which case they may go for Jennifer Walters.

 - One Lucky Luke story has a stablehand who moonlights as the town's lawyer.
 The judge is the stable owner.

 "Came out west to become a lawyer, but a man's got to eat..."

-- Picket Fences had all manner of issues show up in cases plead by one particular attorney to one particular, exasperated judge.
+- Picket Fences had all manner of issues show up in cases pleaded by one particular attorney ("Douglas Wambaugh!
+Reasonable doubt for a reasonable fee!") to one particular, exasperated judge.

 - Kingdom: Justified in that Market Shipborough is a rather small town; there's probably another law firm in town, but just the one.
 Or maybe two.
 But no more.

-- JAG: Often it makes you wonder why Harm, Mac et.al. at JAG Headquarters gets to act as trial and defense counsel from an wide array of cases from all around the Navy & the Marines and why they're not handled by the command staff judge advocates out in the field.
+- JAG: Often it makes you wonder why Harm, Mac et al. at JAG Headquarters gets to act as trial and defense counsel from an wide array of cases from all around the Navy and the Marines and why they're not handled by the command staff judge advocates out in the field.

 - In the pilot episode Admiral Brovo makes a suggestion that there wouldn't have been a perceived need to send HQ people out to the USS Seahawk if the missing RIO had been a male for political purposes.

 - It's suggested many times that they're sent out in the field to be impartial whenever there's a concern that the local judge advocates might not be, or that there are none present on the location at all.